M4A1Predator/SimpleToDoList/Readme.md

 #### Error repsonse:
 	Code : 500
 	{
-		"err": "Cannot update to do item"
+		"msg": "Cannot update to do item"
+	}
+	or
+	{
+	    "msg": "Item not found"
 	}

 -------------------------------------